White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

+When combined with the results from GALLEX and SAGE (Tab.~\ref{tab:Ge71_Rate}), the allowed regions are the ones illustrated in the right plot of Fig.~\ref{fig:GaAnomaly_contours_BEST}, where correlated cross section uncertainties were considered.
+In this case, the best fit is located at $(\sin^22\theta, \Delta m^2) = (0.34, 1.25$~eV$^2)$ \cite{Barinov:2022wfh}.

 Some of the calculations of the cross section of the process Eq.~(\ref{eq:nueGa}) appear to decrease the significance of the gallium anomaly related to the GALLEX and SAGE experiments (Sec.~\ref{sec:GaAnomaly}); nonetheless, the results are still consistent with a possible short-baseline electron neutrino disappearance produced by active to sterile neutrino oscillations.
-On the other hand, the measurements by BEST are in agreement with the other source experiments and indicate gallium anomaly with larger significance.
+On the other hand, the measurements by BEST are in agreement with the former source experiments and confirm the gallium anomaly with larger significance.